 - According to Gartner a 2% increase in customer retention has the same effect as decreasing costs by 10%.

 - 71% of consumers who experience positive social customer care are likely to recommend the brand to others, compared with just 19% of customers who do not get a response (NM Incite)

 - Twitter confirms customers who receive a response are 30% more likely to recommend the brand

 - 69% of people who Tweeted negatively say they feel more favourable when a business replies to their concern.

 When a customer complains, and you resolve it positively this creates a favourable impression of your brand.
 Over time this will increase satisfaction, loyalty levels and ultimately your bottom line.

 #3 Provides intelligent insights about customer behaviour or new trends

 Use tagging and reporting to organise and analyse your complaints.
 This will enable you see trends and patterns in the topics customers are complaining about and will help you improve your operational processes.
 If you’re getting heaps of complaints about late deliveries it might be time to look at your delivery provider and see if you can work together to improve this.
 Sometimes your customers will give you a heads up about an issue that another team can fix.
-Use a social customer service app with reporting capabilities so you can easily run regular reports to identify areas for improvement or further investigation.
+Use a social customer service app with reporting capabilities so you can easily run regular reports, create a /blog/using-social-customer-care-data-to-improve-revenuesocial customer care data hub and identify areas for improvement or further investigation.